samuelkingston2007-art/Conesta-App/README.md

 ## How to Run

-1. Clone or download the repository.
+1. Clone the repository.
-2. Open `index.html` in any web browser.
+2. Open `index.html` in a web browser.

-## Author
+## Future Improvements

-Samuel Kingston
+* Add user authentication.
+* Integrate APIs for real product recommendations.
+* Add wishlist functionality.